libmir/mir-glas/README.md

 `mir-glas` can be used like a common C library.
 It should be linked with `mir-cpuid`.
 A compiler, for example GCC, may require `mir-cpuid` be passed after `mir-glas`: `-lmir-glas -lmir-cpuid`.

+### GLAS API and Documentation

+Documentation can be found at http://docs.glas.dlang.io/.

+GLAS API is based on [`ndslice`](http://dlang.org/phobos/std_experimental_ndslice.html).
+Both `mir.ndslice` and `std.experimental.ndslice` are supported.
+Other languages can use simple structure definition.
+[Examples](examples/) are available for C and for Dlang.

 ### Headers